Marcel Jacobo Laniado de Wind: Early life, education

 In 1941, at age 14, Marcel Jacobo Laniado de Wind and his family were forced to seek refuge in Zaruma in the Province of El Oro during the Peruvian invasion of Ecuador, the family lost its home and belongings.
 After the invasion Hassig and family moved momentarily to Guayaquil, and then to Machala in the El Oro Province where they started from scratch.
 In Machala, his father began making iron components for ice makers and gasoline pumps, and put together an ice maker factory and a gas station as a distributor for the British company Anglo Ecuadorian Oilfields, and managed to save enough to educate the children, chiefly in culture and Jewish tradition.
-After the war, his mother Wind Fredika of Laniado had to recreate personal documents and re-obtain a passport.
+After the war, his mother Fredika de Wind de Laniado had to recreate personal documents and re-obtain a passport.
 She changed her name to Harriet instead of Fredika and was affectionately called "Rica".

 Laniado de Wind's status as a child of immigrants, with a name that few locals could pronounce, framed him as an outsider.
 He admired the positive qualities of the social and economic elites in Ecuador, but observed vices and defects that created inequality and impeded the country's progress.

 He completed undergraduate studies at the Pan American Agricultural School at El Zamorano, Honduras, where he graduated in 1949 with a degree in agronomy.
 That year he returned to Machala.
 His father died a few months later, and at 22 years old he became head of the household and the family business.
 He helped care for his young siblings and helped educate Cecil in the United States and Rodrigo in Chile.